BibleTools

 The consequences of our choices are all too frequently things that we do not want to consider.
 In regard to sin, we either ignore the consequences and take our chances, or we simply go into denial that the consequences are a reality that we must deal with.
 If we are that way, it reveals quite a lack of faith and a great deal of immaturity.

 Kids are like this.
-Children, the immature, do not often think about what will happen if they do certain things.
+Children, the immature, often do not think about the consequences of an act.
 They just do it.
 They act or react, thinking that parents are "old fogies" because we say, "No, you can't do that."
 They say, "Why not?"
 "Because," we often reply.
 "You can't do it because I'm the parent, and that's good enough."
 It should be, but kids do not consider their parents' wisdom, honed by years of experience, to be valuable.
 When they are sixteen years old, they do not consider that what they are doing might affect them when they are 55 or 60 years old.
 They are just passionate about the things that they do, but they rarely stop to think of consequences.

 When we do not stop to consider spiritual consequences of the things that we do, it indicates that we are spiritually immature.
 God just is not real to us, or we would be taking His Fatherly advice about what to do.